-The Juris Doctor degree program is an onsite program that is comprised of a 13-week Fall and 12-week Spring semester (plus study and exam weeks) and a 10-week summer session.
+The Juris Doctor degree program is an onsite program that is comprised of a Fall and Spring semester (14 weeks/1 day each, including exams) and a 10-week summer session.
 Some online elective courses may be eight weeks.

 The Hybrid Juris Doctor program is a blend of online and onsite learning that is comprised of a Fall, Spring and Summer semester (14 weeks/1 day each, including exams).
 Some online elective courses may be eight weeks.
 Students in the Hybrid JD Program are required to attend onsite, weekend residencies that occur four times per semester.